lets-do-code/lets-do-code/README.md

  Hi, This is Abhijeet.

  B.Tech 4th year from Moradabad Institute of Technology.

- Currently i'm working in EazOtel as a Software Development Engineer Intern.
+ Currently working as a Software Development Engineer at Eazotel Technologies.

+ I have total 1 year of experience in Software Development and I'm working on the Eazotel Booking Engine, Dashboard and Client website with the core Eazotel Team, Where I work on Reactjs, Node JS, HTML, CSS, tailwind CSS, Bootstrap and AWS code commit for collaborative development.

+ Also i have good communication skills.

  I’m interested in problem solving and currently learning Data Structure and Algorithms.